Numerical Modeling of Time Dependent Diffusive Shock Acceleration: One-dimensional Diffusive Shock Acceleration

-Analytical solutions exist only for the special case of $v^2/\kappa = \mathrm{const.}$ across the shock \citep{Toptyghin, Drury}, resulting in a drop of spatial diffusion by $1/16$ for a strong shock.
-Spatial dependence of the diffusion coefficient is not considered here, since the resulting drift term which adds to the advective step in Equation (\ref{eq:SDEI}) is currently not implemented in CRPropa3.2.
+The analytical solution by \citep{Toptyghin} is only for the special case of $v^2/\kappa = \mathrm{const.}$ across the shock, resulting in a drop of spatial diffusion by $1/16$ for a strong shock.
+Forman and Drury \citep{FormanDrury83} give an approximate solution for momentum dependent $\kappa$, which is exact if $v^2/\kappa = \mathrm{const.}$.
+Such spatial dependence of the diffusion coefficient is not considered here, since the resulting drift term which adds to the advective step in Eq.\ (\ref{eq:SDEI}) is currently not implemented in CRPropa3.2.
 For SDEs the strong additional drift term that is expected at the shock may also lead to numerical difficulties \citep{AchterbergSchure2010}.
-The integration of the transport equation using VLUGR3 is verified against existing analytical solutions in earlier works \citep{WalterEA2022}.
+The integration of the transport equation using VLUGR3 is verified against existing analytical solutions in earlier works \citep{WalterEA2022} and by comparisons of the acceleration time scale \citep{Drury, FormanDrury83}.
+In Appendix \ref{sec:FormanApprox} the approximate time-dependent solution from \citep{FormanDrury83} is compared to the solution obtained with VLUGR3.